Affirmations an introduction

 Reprogramme yourself now

 When you do affirmations your job doesn’t start and end with you writing them down.
-You have to get out there and do the work.
+You have to get out there and do the work for yourself.

-The joke tells the truth.
-So there’s the man who asks God to help him win the lottery.
+As always the old joke is better able to explain it than I can: So there’s the man who asks God to help him win the lottery.
 Weeks turn into months turn into years “Oh God please help me win the lottery”.
 The clouds open and the man hears a deep, commanding voice “Buy a ticket”.

 If you’ve been reading my blog, you’ve probably heard me speak of how I need a new job.
 I’ve written about it a few times on Kieranmajury.com.
 Like the man from the joke, it would help if sent and application out every once in a while.